Benjamin Yate Ashwell

-Benjamin Yate Ashwell (26 May 1810 – 29 September 1883) was an Anglican missionary and a member of the Church Missionary Society (CMS) mission in New Zealand in the 19th century.
+Benjamin Yate Ashwell (26 May 1810 – 29 September 1883) was an English Anglican missionary and a member of the Church Missionary Society (CMS) mission in New Zealand in the 19th century.
 He was missionary to the Māori in the western Waikato region.
 In 1839 he was sent to Kaitotehe, near Mount Taupiri, where he established the Kaitotehe Mission, with branch missions at Te Awamutu and Otawhao in the valley of the Waipā River.

 Early years

 Ashwell was born on 26 May 1810 at Birmingham, England.
 His father was Benjamin Ashwell, a brassfounder.
 Ashwell joined the CMS in 1831 and in 1832–33 he studied at the Church Missionary Society College, Islington.
 He was sent to the CMS mission in Sierra Leone as a lay missionary, however he returned to England on 23 September 1834 as he had become ill.

 He married Harriet Elizabeth Churchill on 28 April 1835 at Woodstock, Oxford.